-- Address complex topics systematically and creatively, think critically, and write competently in developing and supporting a sustained argument. - Demonstrate the ability to communicate ideas, issues, and conclusions clearly and effectively to specialist and non-specialist audiences. - Demonstrate a conceptual understanding and methodological competence in research. - Understand and critically reflect on the moral/ethical/ legal dimensions of educational leadership and management theory and practice. - Identify and critique the theories, concepts and current research findings of the discipline. - Be critically aware of the requirements and standards of the relevant employer organizations, government ministries and agencies and professional bodies such as the Interstate School Leaders Licensure Consortium (ISLLC) standards. - Be critically conversant with the literature, theory, current issues and generally regarded best practices in the discipline of administration and leadership.
+- Address complex topics systematically and creatively, think critically, and write competently in developing and supporting a sustained argument. - Demonstrate the ability to communicate ideas, issues, and conclusions clearly and effectively to specialist and non-specialist audiences. - Demonstrate a conceptual understanding and methodological competence in research. - Understand and critically reflect on the moral/ethical/ legal dimensions of educational leadership and management theory and practice. - Identify and critique the theories, concepts and current research findings of the discipline. - Be critically aware of the requirements and standards of the relevant employer organizations, government ministries and agencies and professional bodies. - Be critically conversant with the literature, theory, current issues and generally regarded best practices in the discipline of administration and leadership.